 Jehovih says: I have provided all the living with certain paths to travel in; but man alone I created new out of all things dead and dissolved, and he shall grow forever.
 To the beast I gave an already created sense (so-called instinct); to man I allotted angels.
 And even these angels I have provided with others above them; and yet others above them, forever and ever.
 Thus the first of man, the newborn baby, I created a blank in sense and judgment, so that he may be a witness that even he himself was fashioned and created anew by My hand.
 Nor did I create him imperfectly, that he should re‑enter a womb and be born over again.
 That which I do is well done. ||

-Imagine a world where you get lifted up into to a beautiful scene, more glorious than the previous, and in this new place all your senses are refined and heightened.
-Eventually, after many seasons of engaging and delightful discoveries and masteries, you begin to weary of the same old scene, only to find the time had come to be lifted up to an even more beautiful, comprehensive and awesome reality.
+Imagine a world where you get lifted up into to a beautiful scene, more glorious than the previous, and in this new place all your senses are heightened.
+Eventually, after many seasons of engrossing and delightful discoveries and masteries, you begin to weary of the same old scene, only to find the time had come to be lifted up to an even more beautiful, comprehensive and awesome reality.

 The idea of individual souls being recycled into successive physical lives cuts short the awesomeness of our Creator's infinite creation which has no beginning and no end.
 We are living in the act of creation every instant because of the Everpresent Creator.
 Compared to such static and constrained paradigms as Reincarnation or the 6-day creation myth; or even the religion of Science's "big bang" they offer nothing new at all after the initial "once upon a time".
 BUT REALITY IS WITHIN THE ENDLESS CREATION OF AN EVERPRESENT CREATOR CREATING SOULS WITHOUT NUMBER IN WORLDS WITHOUT END.